-Some retailers charge a lot extra for these services, quickly turning a
+Some retailers charge considerably steep fees for these services, quickly

 To avoid add-on-fee surprises, ask for separate prices for each of the

-services you need.
-That way youll know whether it might cost less to have
+services you needthen youll know whether it could cost less to have an

-a plumber do the work.
-And mention if you dont need delivery or installation,
+independent pro do the work instead.
+And if you dont need delivery or

 Some appliance stores have employees (or, more commonly, subcontractors)

-wont install dishwashers, and many wont connect appliances to gas lines.
+wont install dishwashers, and others wont connect appliances to gas lines.

 Some delivery personnel wont do anything but move appliances into place

 If you buy from a store that doesnt provide full installation services,